 Picking the perfect ski day has always been an art.
 But the arrival of COVID-19 has made everything that much harder.
-You can’t just walk up to the window and buy a lift ticket anymore.
-The 2020/2021 ski season brings new rules, new restrictions, and new ways to access the slopes.
+The 2021/2022 ski season looks a little bit different than last year, with new rules, restrictions, and ways to access the slopes.

 Getting the Best Price